Elin-Modding-Resources/Elin.Docs/articles/50_Patching/runtime_editing_sources.MD

 ---
 title: Editing Sources at Runtime
 author: Mr Pops Alot
-description: Editing Thing sources at runtime using Harmony patches.
+description: Editing Thing and Race sources at runtime using Harmony patches.
-date: 2025/11/11 12:30
+date: 2025/11/16 21:00
-tags: Guide/General
+tags: Guide/Patch/C#
 ---
+# Editing Sources at Runtime

 Sometimes you want your Thing (or other source) to only be added when a certain mod option is enabled, or if you want to patch an existing Thing so that it integrates into your mod.
 You can override the entry with an XLSX edit, but this can conflict with mods that also override the source with their own edits, as well the possibility of the Thing or other element breaking when Noa changes things.